sethmachine/richchk/README.md

 ### Configuration

 RichChk can be externally configured by specifying a path to a local YAML configuration file using an environment variable.
-Set `richchk.config` environment variable to point to a local YAML configuration file, e.g. on macOS `export richchk.config=my-config.yaml`.
+Set `io.sethmachine.richchk.config` environment variable to point to a local YAML configuration file, e.g. on macOS `export io.sethmachine.richchk.config=my-config.yaml`.

 Currently the config only supports changing the logging level (verbosity).
 The default logging level is `WARNING` but can be made more verbose by setting it to `INFO`, `DEBUG` or `TRACE`.
 This affects the logging level for every logger in RichChk.